erikarvstedt/plugins/lnurlp/README.md

 - `--lnurlp-address=... (default 127.0.0.1)`
 - `--lnurlp-port=... (default 8806)`

-(optional) You can set whether to use the ratelimiter at all:

-- `--lnurlp-ratelimit-switch="disable"`

-The ratelimiter is enabled by default.

-(optional) You can set the rate of the ratelimiter:
+(optional) You can set the rate of the rate limiter, or disable it:

 Rate limits are specified as strings following the format:
 ```